entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > Giles *et al*.
 (2010); Keating *et* Donoghue (2016), 78; Brazeau *et al*.
 (2023), Character 7.

 This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000) is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).
+(2000),71 is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).

 697. Cancellous central layerr: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 8.
 >
 This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000) is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).
+(2000),71 is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).

 698. Dentinous external layer: (0) absent; (1) present.

 > Brazeau *et al*.
 (2023), Character 9.

 This character was modified from a compound character “three-layered exoskeleton consisting of a basal lamella, middle spongy (or cancellar) layer and a superficial (often ornamented) layer: absent = 0, present = 1” from Donoghue *et al*.
-(2000) is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).
+(2000),71 is a compound character that was splited into three qualifiers: the presence/absence of a superficial layer, the presence/absence of a spongy or cancellous basal layer the presence/absence of a basal lamella by Keating et Donoghue (2016).

 699. Dorsal ridge: (0) absent; (1) present.

-> DFC91; Brazeau *et al*.
+> Coates *et* Sequeira, Character 11; Castiello (2018), Character 52; Davis *et al*.
+(2012), Character 91; Brazeau *et al*.
+(2022), Character 158; Brazeau *et al*.
 (2023), Character 56.

 > Brazeau *et al*.
 (2023): "This character is highly problematic because the dorsal ridge is fundamentally related to the presence of opisthotic fossae for the epaxial musculature.
 The states are too difficult to define.
 This is retained in the list, but excluded from the analysis."

 700. Midline canal in basicranium for dorsal aorta: (0) absent; (1) present.

-> ZHU234, GFB179; Brazeau *et al*.
+> ZHU234, GFB179; Castiello (2018), Character 68; Brazeau *et al*.
+(2022), Character 177; Brazeau *et al*.
 (2023), Character 70.

 701. Optic fissure: (0) present; absent (1).

-> DUPRET255; Brazeau *et al*.
+> DUPRET255; Castiello (2018), Character 75; Brazeau *et al*.
 (2023), Character 77.

 702. Paravagal fossa: (0) absent; (1) present.

-> Brazeau *et al*.
+> Castiello (2018), Character 98; Brazeau *et al*.
 (2023), Character 102.
+This character was removed by Castiello (2018) is related to the present of a bifurcated vagal process (character 91) and is thus redundant.

+>Is it a placoderm character? in the Postorbital region of the Endocranium (Castiello *et al*., 2020)

 703. Braincase is series of bilateral ossifications: (0) no; (1) yes.

-> Brazeau *et al*.
+> Castiello (2018), Character 100; Brazeau *et al*.
 (2023), Character 104.

 704. Parachordal plates: (0) separated from the otic capsule; (1) sutured or fused to otic capsule.